DataSciencegit/Getting-and-Cleaning-Data/README.md

 # Getting and Cleaning Data Course Project

-Project: You should create one R script called run_analysis.R that does the following.
+Project: Create one R script called run_analysis.R that does the following.

 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.
 * Uses descriptive activity names to name the activities in the data set